Hurricane season seems to get longer and longer each year, extending from the beginning of June through the end of November.

 What do most of these states have in common?
 A coastline!
-States on the Atlantic and Gulf coasts are most susceptible to hurricane damage.
+States on the Atlantic and Gulf coasts are most susceptible to hurricane damage, including Florida, Texas, Louisiana, South Carolina, North Carolina, Delaware, Georgia, Mississippi, Connecticut, Rhode Island, New York.
 Hawaii gets included in this list because it’s located in the warm waters of the South Pacific, and high ocean temperatures contribute to the development and strength of hurricanes.
+Any coastal area is susceptible to the. water damage hurricanes may cause.
 Inland states typically have a built-in buffer against hurricane damage, but some weak winds and rain can sometimes extend into them.

 Pennsylvania is one notable exception to this rule.
 Although not a true coastal state, the states that protect it from the ocean—Maryland and New Jersey—are so thin that hurricane damage and a storm surge can easily pass beyond state lines.
 If you live in Pennsylvania, you might feel extra of mind by purchasing a flood policy and windstorm policy to augment your existing home insurance policy.

 Standard homeowners insurance policies will not cover damages from a hurricane.
 Tropical storms and hurricane damage is only covered through hurricane insurance or separate windstorm insurance.
 If you’re in a high-risk area, make sure you are covered before hurricane season begins.

 “Hurricane insurance” isn’t a discrete type of policy that you can purchase.